cattle-ops/terraform-aws-gitlab-runner/docs/usage.md

 this module a hard coded list of AMIs per region was provided.
 This list has been replaced by a search filter to find the latest
 AMI.
 Setting the filter to `amzn2-ami-hvm-2.0.20200207.1-x86_64-ebs` will allow you to version lock the target AMI if needed.

+> 💥  **If you are using GitLab >= 16.0.0**: `registration_token` will be deprecated!

+>GitLab >= 16.0.0 has removed the `registration_token` since they are working on a [new token architecture](https://docs.gitlab.com/ee/architecture/blueprints/runner_tokens/).
+This module handle these changes, you need to provide a personal access token with `api` scope for the runner to authenticate itself.

+>The workflow is as follows ([migration steps](https://github.com/cattle-ops/terraform-aws-gitlab-runner/pull/876)):
+>1.
+The runner make an API call (with the access token) to create a new runner on GitLab depending on its type (`instance`, `group` or `project`).
+>2.
+GitLab answers with a token prefixed by `glrt-` and we put it in SSM.
+>3.
+The runner will get the config from `/etc/gitlab-runner/config.toml` and will listen for new jobs from your GitLab instance.

 ## Install the module

 Run `terraform init` to initialize Terraform.
 Next you can run `terraform plan` to inspect the resources that will be created.